mwbowers/mwbowers.github.io/reference/datagate-client/source-profile-class-label-property.md

 ---
 title: SourceProfile.Label Property

-Id: dcsSourceProfileClassLabelProperty
-TocParent: dcsSourceProfilePropertiesMain
-TocOrder: 2

-keywords: Label property
-keywords: SourceProfile.Label property
-keywords: how to, set label of a database connection
-keywords: how to, return label for a database connection
-keywords: label of a database connection
-keywords: database connections, label returned
-keywords: connections, database label returned

 ---

 For server platforms that support multiple databases, the label of the database to connect to.